azam04-ai/azam04-ai/README.md

 I'm a Computer Science undergraduate with a growing interest in building practical software and data-driven solutions.

 I've worked on projects involving software development, databases, data analysis, machine learning, REST APIs, and cloud deployment.
-I recently completed a one-month remote Data Science internship at Progree, where I worked on web scraping, customer segmentation, time-series forecasting, and model interpretability.
+I'm currently completing a one-month remote Data Science internship at Progree, where I've worked on web scraping, customer segmentation, time-series forecasting, and model interpretability.

 ## 🛠️ Technical Skills